kerusan/TinyMCEView/README.md

 Then to build it you have to have a working Cappuccino installation.

-`
     cd TinyMCEView
     jake install
     cd ..
-`

 This will install it into you $CAPP_BUILD dir:

 To make a Test application with Xcode do:

-`
     capp gen -t NIBApplication -l -F TinyMCEView Test cd Test
     mkdir Frameworks/Source
     ln -s ../TinyMCEView Frameworks/Source/
     xcc .
-`

 Now you have a Xcode project with the framework added so it is easy to instantiate a TinyMCEView inside a window.

 Since tinymce is an external javascript lib it has to be loaded from the index.html or index-debug.html files.
 So include these lines in index.html
-`

     <script type="text/javascript"
     src="Frameworks/TinyMCEView/Resources/tinymce.min.js"
     charset="UTF-8">
     </script>
-`

 and this in the index-debug.html
-`

     <script type="text/javascript"
     src="Frameworks/Debug/TinyMCEView/Resources/tinymce.full.js"
     charset="UTF-8">
     </script>
-`

 ## Features

 This Cappuccino control tries to implement as many of the TinyMCE features as possible.
 It is a CPView subclass and it tries to act as a well behaved Cappuccino control as far as it is possible.
 But since TinyMCE has an eventhandling of its own, some half nasty hacks have been made so the two event loops can reside side by side.

-The setup, if default configuration does not fit, is now done in a method called editorConfigurationWithElement:.
+The setup, if default configuration does not fit, is now done in a method called `editorConfigurationWithElement:`.
 Subclass TinyMCEView and overide this method for a different configuration.

 ## Version